AdobeDocs/experience-platform.en/help/edge-network-server-api/visitor-identification-fpid.md

 For requests that contain both a `FPID` and an `ECID`, the `ECID` already present in the request will take precedence over the one that could be generated from the `FPID`.
 Therefore, the Edge Network will use the `ECID` already provided and will not compute one from the given `FPID`.

-In terms of device IDs, it is recommended that `server` datastreams use `FPID` as device ID.
+In terms of device IDs, the `server` datastreams should use `FPID` as device ID.
 Other identities (i.e `EMAIL`) can also be provided within the request body, but the Edge Network requires that a primary identity is explicitly supplied.
 Primary identity is the base identity to which profile data will be stored in.

 >[!NOTE]
 >